Kenya

 To quote the words of John Hemingway, “If I have ever seen magic, it has been in Africa.”

 We managed to book a slot for the 11 AM game drive with Haroun as our guide.
 (We met him at the KWS office, and he has been working as a guide for about 8 years!)
-While most of the people we had met earlier said that there’s a thin chance of spotting the carnivores at that time of the day, Haroun was quite confident that he won’t disappoint us.
-He promised that he would try his best so that we can see lions (if not anything else) in those 3 hours!
+While most of the people we had met earlier said that there was a thin chance of spotting the carnivores at that time of the day, Haroun was quite confident that he wouldn’t disappoint us.
+He promised that he would try his best so that we could see lions (if not anything else) in those 3 hours!

 Rightly said by the author of Out of Africa, Karen Blixen,